mlcastejon-zendesk/ZD-COPENHAGEN-TESTING/README.md

-# Copenhagen Theme for Testing

-This theme is for training and learning purposes.

 # Copenhagen Theme by Zendesk

 The Copenhagen theme is the default Zendesk Guide theme.
 It is designed to be responsive and accessible.